TechGiovanni/Microsoft-365-EndPoint-Administrator-EntraID-Intune-AutoPilot/README.md

   <img src="https://imgur.com/gacxDhZ.png"/>
 </p>

-To avoid any errors in the future, we will disable
+To avoid any errors in the future, we will disable two properties.
 - Right click the windows icon
 - then click device manager